tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

 -- The type variable `a0' is ambiguous
 ```

-This looks like it should work, but the return type of `getName` is ambiguous because the variables in the `HasName` typeclass are independent.
+This looks like it should work, but it doesn't.
+The return type of `getName` is ambiguous.
+This is because the variables in the `HasName` typeclass are independent.
 We can work around this problem by specifying the types.

 ``` hs